Edgar-Donk/edgar-donk.github.io/README.md

 ## 07 Blue Sky Thinking

 We may decide to adapt one of the existing ttktheme themes, using constructs copied from other themes as demonstrated previously - that is not what I mean by "Blue Sky Thinking", I mean something a little more unconventional.

+When dealing with states it helps to keep in mind what will be required in the program in relation to that widget.
+It certainly helps to view how various themes tackled that problem.
+Some widgets can operate with a bare minimum of states, others may require quite a few, but don't forget that some themes use the common settings to help display states without the need for additional images.

 The first example is probably best run as a standalone style for frame.
 The idea is copied from a blog that demonstrated how to use tkinter canvas to contain the background image and some other widgets together with a matplotlib interface.
 This works but the geometry